Kingdom of Yugoslavia: Exile of the king

 King Peter II, who had escaped into exile, was still recognized as King of the whole state of Yugoslavia by the Allies.
-From 13 May 1941, the largely Serbian "Yugoslav Army of the Fatherland" (Jugoslovenska vojska u otadžbini, or JVUO, or Chetniks) resisted the Axis occupation of Yugoslavia.
+From 13 May 1941, the largely Serb guerilla force, Chetniks ("Yugoslav Army of the Fatherland", Jugoslovenska vojska u otadžbini, or JVUO) resisted the Axis occupation of Yugoslavia and supported Peter II.
 This resistance movement, which was both anti-German and anti-communist, was commanded by Royalist General Draža Mihailović.
 For a long time, the Chetniks were supported by the British, the United States, and the Yugoslav royal government in exile of King Peter II.

 However, over the course of the war, effective power changed to the hands of Josip Broz Tito's Communist Partisans.
 In 1943, Tito proclaimed the creation of the Democratic Federative Yugoslavia (Demokratska federativna Jugoslavija).
 The Allies gradually recognized Tito's forces as the stronger opposition forces to the German occupation.
 They began to send most of their aid to Tito's Partisans, rather than to the Royalist Chetniks.
 On 16 June 1944, the Tito–Šubašić agreement was signed which merged the de facto and the de jure government of Yugoslavia.

 In early 1945, after the Germans had been driven out, the Kingdom of Yugoslavia was formally restored, however real political power was held by Tito's Communist Partisans.
 On 29 November, King Peter II was deposed (and the monarchy abolished) by Yugoslavia's Communist Constituent Assembly while he was still in exile.
-On 2 December, the Communist authorities claimed the entire territory as part of the Democratic Federal Yugoslavia.
+On 2 December, the Communist authorities claimed the entire territory as part of the Federal People's Republic of Yugoslavia.
 The new Yugoslavia covered roughly the same territory as the Kingdom had, now a federal republic ruled by the Communist Party rather than a unitary monarchy.